vlcn-io/materialite/README.md

 - Storage calls must be async
 - Lack of threads in WASM?
 - Want sync diffi flow and async persist?
 Can we spawn a thread for this?
 Does dataflow need to be in JS with wasm for persist?

+- Can have a relaxed durability write API which queues to persist at some future time or when a strongly durable write is made.